vetsinen/mute-newbis-telegram/readme.txt

-telegram bot for automatical muting new users in chat
+telegram bot for automatic muting new users in chat